 Pre-Analytic Systems Standard Guidance Specimen Processing Standard of Practice 4 (SP S4): Acceptance and Rejection Procedure The laboratory may elect to analyze irreplaceable or critical specimens.
 The laboratory must have a standard operating procedure for the acceptance and rejection of specimens.
-The laboratory must document the reason(s) for rejecting a specimen and notify the specimen submitter.
-If information is missing for irreplaceable or critical specimens, the laboratory may choose to hold results until the requesting physician, or person responsible for specimen collection, provides the proper information.
-For corrections, the submitter The procedure must describe criteria for rejecting specimens, including: must attest to the accuracy of the changes, and documentation of the change must be recorded by the laboratory.
+The laboratory must document the reason(s) for rejecting a specimen and notify the specimen submitter. tory the laboratory may choose to hold results until the requesting The procedure must describe criteria for rejecting specimens, including: must attest to the accuracy of the changes, and documentation of the change must be recorded by the laboratory.
 Documentation of the change must be traceable to the a) evidence that the specimen is unsatisfactory for testing or that it is inappropriate for the test requested; specimen.
-If compromised specimens are tested, the final report must b) evidence of improper collection, labeling, preservation, handling or other conditions that make the specimen unsatisfactory or unreliable for testing; indicate the nature of the problem and, if applicable, that caution is required when interpreting the result, according to Reporting Standard of Practice 2. rejection of a specimen if the time between collection and receipt in the laboratory has exceeded requirements; and d) the date and, when required, the time of collection is not recorded on the test request.
+If compromised specimens are tested, the final report must b) evidence of improper collection, labeling, preservation, handling or other conditions that make the specimen unsatisfactory or unreliable for testing; indicate the nature of the problem and, if applicable, that caution is required when interpreting the result, according to Reporting Standard of Practice 2. c) rejection of a specimen if the time between collection and receipt in the laboratory has exceeded requirements; and d) the date and, when required, the time of collection is not recorded on the test request.
 Regulatory authority: 10 NYCRR subdivision 58-1.10(e) Specimen Processing Standard of Practice 5 (SP S5): Accession Procedure and Documentation The laboratory must have a standard operating procedure to receive and document all specimens in an accession book, worksheet, electronic or other comparable system.

-Pre-Analytic Systems Standard rd Guidance Docume ntation must include: , he unique accession number or other unique identifier or the specimen; b) th he name or other identifier for the patient; , he date and time the specimen was received in the aboratory; d) th he test(s) requested; re vritten or electronic documentation of verbal test equests and communication with the authorized ordering source to obtain a written test request; , n the event a specimen is forwarded to a reference aboratory for testing: i. the name of the laboratory; ii. the date the specimen was sent to a reference laboratory for testing; iii. the date the specimen result(s) were reported; and u a brief description of the condition in which insatisfactory specimens were received (e.g., broken, eaked, hemolyzed, turbid, etc.).
-Regulate ory authority: 10 NYCRR paragraph 58-1.11(b)(1)
+Pre-Analytic Systems Standard Guidance Documentation must include: a) the unique accession number or other unique identifier for the specimen; b) the name or other identifier for the patient; c) the date and time the specimen was received in the laboratory; d) the test(s) requested; e) written or electronic documentation of verbal test requests and communication with the authorized ordering source to obtain a written test request; f) in the event a specimen is forwarded to a reference laboratory for testing: i. the name of the laboratory; ii. the date the specimen was sent to a reference laboratory for testing; iii. the date the specimen result(s) were reported; and g) a brief description of the condition in which unsatisfactory specimens were received (e.g., broken, leaked, hemolyzed, turbid, etc.).
+Regulatory authority: 10 NYCRR paragraph 58-1.11(b)(1)